-Part of a successful passive fire protection strategy is reviewing construction materials for their ability to inhibit the spread of fire.
-This ensures the right levels of protection for a building in the event of a fire and is in line with stringent building and construction regulations.
+A successful passive fire protection strategy involves reviewing construction materials for their ability to inhibit the passage of flames.
+This ensures the right levels of protection for a building in the event of a fire, in line with stringent building and construction regulations.

-When it comes to fire-resistant materials, it’s important to know that not all were created equal.
-Multiple factors are considered when choosing the right material, from their load-bearing capabilities to their tendency towards decay.
+Multiple factors are considered when choosing the right fire-resistant material, from its load-bearing capabilities and thermal conductivity to its tendency towards decay.
 In this article, we will be reviewing the specific fire resisting properties of common building materials.

 Brick and Mortar

 Stone suffers under the effects of fire and is prone to disintegration when suddenly cooled.
 Based on the specific type of stone, the exothermic reactions can vary greatly.
 For example, granite explodes when exposed to heat – and therefore requires extensive risk management when used as a construction material.
-While limestone tends to crumble in high temperatures, sandstone’s unique composition (formed of small mineral particles and rock fragments) means it can usually withstand moderate fire conditions and is less likely to crack and break apart like other stone materials.
+While excessive heat often causes limestone to crumble, sandstone’s unique composition (formed of small mineral particles and rock fragments) means it can usually withstand moderate fire conditions and is less likely to crack and break apart like other stone materials.

 While wood is known as a common conductor of heat, timber that is used in heavy construction can be reasonably fire-resistant.
 The fire resistance levels of building materials will often differ following the addition of surface chemicals such as ammonium phosphate, sulphate, and zinc chloride.
 Timber can also be painted to provide an extra layer of fire protection.
-This reminds us that it is important to make the distinction between raw materials and materials that have been treated as part of the design and construction process.
+This reminds us that it is important to distinguish between raw materials and structural materials (that have often been treated as part of the design and construction process).

-Steel is well known for its enduring structural integrity.
+Steel is well known for its enduring structural integrity and high tensile strength.
 Steel buildings are resistant to degradation, withstanding the adverse effects of termites, rust and rot.
 However, steel is not so able to hold out against the temperatures of fire.
 When exposed to fire for too long, steel beams will sag and the columns will buckle, causing the structure to collapse.
-Heats of 600°C can induce the stress of mild steel, and at 1400°C, steel will melt completely.
+Temperatures above 600°C can induce the stress of mild steel, and at 1400°C, steel will melt completely.

 Much like stone, glass will crack and shatter when it is exposed to heat and then left to then cool down again.
-Therefore, site teams will commonly use reinforced, toughened and laminated glasses for safety reasons.
+Therefore, for safety reasons site teams will commonly use reinforced, toughened and laminated glasses.
 These glasses, especially those that feature steel wire, are far more fire-resistant than ordinary glass.